Lamia: Adaptations

-Lamia appears as an antagonist in Rick Riordan's The Demigod Diaries, appearing in its fourth short story The Son of Magic.
+Lamia appears as an antagonist in Rick Riordan's The Demigod Diaries, appearing in its fourth short story "The Son of Magic".
 She is depicted as the daughter of Hecate and as having glowing green eyes with serpentine slits, shriveled-up hands with lizard-like claws on them, and crocodile-like teeth.

-In the anime Monster Musume, the character Miia is a lamia.
+In the manga and anime Monster Musume, the character Miia is a lamia.
+The main character of Dropkick on My Devil!, Jashin-chan, is also a lamia.

+In Gerald Brom's Lost Gods, Lamia serves as the primary antagonist, depicted as an ancient succubus who prolongs her life by drinking the blood of her children and grandchildren.

-Lamia are featured in the progressive rock album The Lamb Lies Down on Broadway by Genesis on the track "The Lamia."
-They are depicted as female creatures with 'snake-like' bodies and seduce the protagonist Rael in an attempt to devour him, but as soon as they 'taste' Rael's body, the blood that enters the lamias' body causes their death.
+Lamias are featured in the progressive rock album The Lamb Lies Down on Broadway by Genesis on the track "The Lamia".
+They are depicted as female creatures with "snake-like" bodies and seduce the protagonist Rael in an attempt to devour him, but as soon as they "taste" Rael's body, the blood that enters the lamias' bodies causes their death.

+Lamia is mentioned several times in the Iron Maiden song "Prodigal Son" from their 1981 album Killers.
+The band often refer to mythology and mythical beasts in their compositions.

-Raised by Wolves features a character named Lamia, an android mother, who has removable eyes and the ability to shapeshift.
+The American TV series Raised by Wolves features a character named Lamia, an android mother, who has removable eyes and the ability to shapeshift.

+The 2024 British fantasy TV series Domino Day, set in modern-day Manchester, features Siena Kelly as the titular lead character, a witch who feeds on the energy of her dating-app hook-ups.
+She eventually realizes that she is actually a lamia.

 Modern folk traditions

 In modern Greek folk tradition, the Lamia has survived and retained many of her traditional attributes.
 John Cuthbert Lawson remarks "the chief characteristics of the Lamiae, apart from their thirst for blood, are their uncleanliness, their gluttony, and their stupidity".
 The contemporary Greek proverb, "της Λάμιας τα σαρώματα" ("the Lamia's sweeping"), epitomises slovenliness; and the common expression, "τό παιδί τό 'πνιξε η Λάμια" ("the child has been strangled by the Lamia"), explains the sudden death of young children.

 Later traditions referred to many lamiae; these were folkloric monsters similar to vampires and succubi that seduced young men and then fed on their blood.